Shiki07/cam-alert/README.md

+This project is under construction, please wait until it's finished to use it!!!
 # CamAlert - Remote Camera Monitoring System

 A comprehensive web-based camera monitoring system built with React, TypeScript, and Supabase.
 Monitor multiple network cameras, detect motion, receive alerts, and manage recordings from anywhere.